Art of Mesopotamia: Akkadian Empire period (c. 2334–2154 BC)

-The Akkadian Empire was the first to control not only all Mesopotamia, but other territories in the Levant, from about 2271 to 2154 BC.
+The Akkadian Empire was the first to control not only all Mesopotamia, but other territories in the Levant, from about 2334 to 2154 BC.
 The Akkadians were not Sumerian, and spoke a Semitic language.
 In art there was a great emphasis on the kings of the dynasty, alongside much that continued earlier Sumerian art.
 In large works and small ones such as seals, the degree of realism was considerably increased, but the seals show a "grim world of cruel conflict, of danger and uncertainty, a world in which man is subjected without appeal to the incomprehensible acts of distant and fearful divinities who he must serve but cannot love.
 This sombre mood ... remained characteristic of Mesopotamian art..."

-King Naram-Sin's famous Victory Stele depicts him as a god-king (symbolized by his horned helmet) climbing a mountain above his soldiers, and his enemies, the defeated Lullubi.
+King Naram-Sin's famous Victory Stele depicts him as a god-king (symbolized by his horned headdress, typically reserved for deities) climbing a mountain above his soldiers, and his enemies, the defeated Lullubi.
 Although the stele was broken off at the top when it was stolen and carried off by the Elamite forces of Shutruk-Nakhunte, it still strikingly reveals the pride, glory, and divinity of Naram-Sin.
-The stele seems to break from tradition by using successive diagonal tiers to communicate the story to viewers, however, the more traditional horizontal frames are visible on smaller broken pieces.
+The stele seems to break from tradition by using successive diagonal tiers to communicate the story to viewers; however, the more traditional horizontal frames are visible on smaller broken pieces.
 It is 6 ft 7 in tall, and made from pink sandstone.
 From the same reign, the bare legs and lower torso of the copper Bassetki Statue show an unprecedented level of realism, as does the imposing bronze head of a bearded ruler (Louvre).

 The Louvre head is a life-size, bronze bust found in Nineveh.
 The intricate curling and patterning of the beard and the complex hairstyle suggests royalty, power, and wealth from an ideal male in society.
 Aside from its aesthetic traits, this piece is spectacular because it is the earliest hollow-cast sculpture item known to use the lost-wax casting process.
 There is deliberate damage on the left side of the face and eye, indicating that the bust was intentionally slashed at a later period to demonstrate political iconoclasm.

 Bronze head of an Akkadian ruler, discovered in Nineveh in 1931, presumably depicting either Sargon of Akkad or Sargon's grandson Naram-Sin.